WASHINGTON (AP) — A look at Hillary Rodham Clinton’s preparations for a potential 2016 presidential campaign:

 Foreign travel: Do birds fly?
-Former secretary of state doesn't need to globe-trot any time soon.
+Former secretary of state doesn’t need to globe-trot any time soon.
 Spent 401 days overseas, flying nearly 1 million miles.
-Limited overseas travel in 2013: honorary degree at St. Andrews University in Scotland in September; trip to London in October for a diplomacy award and a fundraising concert for the family's foundation.
+Limited overseas travel in 2013: honorary degree at St. Andrews University in Scotland in September; trip to London in October for a diplomacy award and a fundraising concert for the family’s foundation.
 Attended memorial services for Nelson Mandela in South Africa in December.
-Several engagements in Canada.
-Traveled to England for daughter Chelsea's Oxford graduation in May.
+Two recent speeches in Canada.

 Meet the money: Can tap deep well of Democratic and activist money.
-Former President Bill Clinton's vigorous fundraising for Democratic candidates further expands that potential source of donors for her.
-She's been raising money for Clinton foundation.
-The super PAC Ready for Hillary has raised nearly $6 million since its founding last year to support a candidacy.
-Priorities USA said in January it will back Clinton if she runs, signaling support from senior members of President Barack Obama's campaign team.
-Prominent bundlers such as Hollywood moguls Jeffrey Katzenberg and Haim Saban have indicated their support.
-Clinton worked fundraising circuit to help Terry McAuliffe's campaign for governor in Virginia and Bill de Blasio's mayoral bid in New York City.
+She’s been raising money for Clinton foundation.
+Supporters launched a super PAC, Ready for Hillary, to support another presidential run, raising more than $4 million in 2013 and $1.7 million in first three months of 2014.
+Priorities USA said in January 2014 it will back Clinton if she runs, a sign that senior members of President Barack Obama’s campaign team are lining up behind her.
+Prominent bundlers such as Hollywood moguls Jeffrey Katzenberg and Haim Saban have signaled support.
+Clinton worked fundraising circuit to help Terry McAuliffe’s campaign for governor in Virginia and Bill de Blasio’s mayoral bid in New York City.
 Both won.

-Hog the TV: She's back.
-Doing high-wattage interviews to promote her book and herself, starting with prime-time ABC interview that was timed to book's release.
-Was largely absent from airwaves before that.
-But showed up for Barbara Walters' last taping of "The View" in May.
-Late-night TV host Jimmy Kimmel interviewed her at Arizona State University in March.
-Sat down with Walters, who named her the "Most Fascinating Person of 2013" in December.
-Appeared jointly with Obama on CBS's "60 Minutes" early in 2013.
+Hog the TV: No. But late-night TV host Jimmy Kimmel interviewed her at Arizona State University in March, when she called for a mass movement against global warming.
+Largely avoided TV interviews in 2013, giving a few when she departed the State Department, then sitting down with ABC’s Barbara Walters, who named her the “Most Fascinating Person of 2013″ in December.
+She appeared jointly with Obama on CBS’s “60 Minutes” early in 2013.
 NBC dropped a planned miniseries about her under pressure both from her allies and from Republicans.

 Do something: For now, a record to be judged as secretary of state, senator and first lady.
-Through the Clinton foundation, has launched an initiative to help children's health and a separate partnership to promote women and girls.
+Through the Clinton Foundation, she has launched an initiative to help children’s health and a separate partnership to promote women and girls.

 Take a stand: In May speech to mental health conference, challenged a “way out of balance” gun culture and the expectation that “anybody can have a gun anywhere, anytime,” injecting herself into a more contentious subject than previous post-Cabinet speeches on the economy, housing and opportunities for women.
 Obama objected to her proposed individual mandate for health insurance in 2008 only to adopt it in office.
 After Russia sent troops to Ukraine’s Crimean Peninsula, Clinton likened Russian President Vladimir Putin’s actions to those of Adolf Hitler in the 1930s.